tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 - ✅ Drag-and-drop kanban board interface (To Do, In Progress, Review, Done columns)
 - ✅ Task creation with title, description, assignee, due date, and priority
 - ✅ Real-time updates when tasks are moved between columns
-- ✅ Task assignment to specific users with email notifications
+- ✅ Task assignment to specific users
 - ✅ Task filtering by assignee, project, due date, and priority
 - ✅ Comment system for task-specific discussions
 - ✅ Task search and bulk operations